alyssabird/etheal-contracts/audit/sales-process.md

 - Non-whitelisted investors - can contribute up to 1 ETH
 - Whitelisted investors - no upper limits (up to the hard cap)
-- Whitelisted (offchain) investors - no upper limits (up to the hard cap)
+- Whitelisted (off-chain) investors - no upper limits (up to the hard cap)

 The lowest amount to contribute for all categories of investors is 0.1 ETH.